CorexoTools

 Is this tool private?

 Yes.
 Hashing is computed entirely in your browser using the crypto.subtle.digest() Web Crypto API.
-Your text is never sent to a server.
+Your text is never sent to a server or stored.